MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Defence Scrambler sells for 20.
-Try to keep it, so you can hack ships with defence drones (notably Phase 2).
+Try to keep it, so you can hack ships with defence drones (notably flagship phase 2).

 ## Federation A